Central Limit Theorems for Stochastic Gradient Descent Quantile Estimators: SGD Quantile Estimators as a Markov Chain

-\begin{remark} With a fixed initial point, the periodic Markov chain does not converge to its stationary distribution because the states it can reach are different from $n$-th steps to $n+1$-th steps.
-However, we can randomize the choice of initial point as a uniform distribution over $\{ \theta_{i,0}, \theta_{i,0}+\eta/q, \theta_{i,0}+2\eta/q,..., \theta_{i,0}+(q-1)\eta/q\}$.
-Then following Proposition \ref{markovchain}, the SGD sequence \eqref{sgd} converges to the stationary distribution $\pi_{\eta}$. \end{remark}
+\begin{remark}[Initialization] With a fixed initial point, the periodic Markov chain does not converge to its stationary distribution because its support varies from the $n$-th step to the $(n+1)$-th step.
+However, in practice we can randomize the choice of initial points as a uniform distribution over $\{ \theta_{0}, \theta_{0}+\eta/q, \theta_{0}+2\eta/q,\ldots, \theta_{0}+(q-1)\eta/q\}$.
+Then following Proposition \ref{markovchain}, the SGD sequence \eqref{sgd} weakly converges to the stationary distribution $\mathcal{P}_{\eta}$. \end{remark}

+\begin{conjecture}[Irrational quantile levels] For rational quantile levels, Proposition \ref{markovchain} resolves the problem of the existence of stationarity and the weak convergence for SGD quantile estimates with constant learning rates.
+The convergence problem for SGD quantile estimates with irrational levels is very different and mathematically more challenging.
+Consider the quantile SGD with irrational level $\tau \in (0,1)$ and learning rate $\eta$.
+For simplicity, let $\theta_0 (\tau) = 0$ and assume that the distribution of $X$ is supported on $\R$.
+The Markov chain either moves $\eta \tau$ or $\eta(\tau-1)$ every time, and the state space becomes

+This state space is still countable but dense in $\mathbb{R}$.
+Consequently, the results for discrete state space Markov chains do not apply here.
+Another key observation is that the Markov chain with irrational $\tau$ never returns to any state it has visited.
+As a result, there is no stationary distribution defined on $\mathcal{M}(\tau)$.
+So we need to study this scenario as a continuous state Markov chain, and investigate the stationary measure defined on $\R$.

+The Markov chain is not irreducible on $\R$ since it only has countable accessible points, so we can not use any result based on the irreducibility.
+However, since we have shown that the stationary measure exists for any rational level, we can take a rational sequence $p_l/q_l \rightarrow \tau$ as $l \to \infty$ with the corresponding $F_{\text{stationary},l}(x)$, the cumulative distribution function of the stationary measure with the rational quantile level $p_l/q_l$.
+We conjecture that this $F_{\text{stationary},l}(x)$ converges to some cumulative distribution function $F(x)$ (say), and the limiting function is the distribution of the stationary measure with the irrational quantile level $\tau$. \end{conjecture}